ctrueden/equilibrium/_pages/events/case-15e02.md

 Oz introduces him as "the hidden, the tiny, the pink man in the boat, Goratrix Clitoris!"
 Everybody laughs.
 Goratrix is mad, as Oz intended, but Lestache is like, "Obviously I didn't tell him to do that.
 It was pretty hilarious, tho."

 Goratrix tries another spell-like incantation, but Lestache stops him from making a big scene.
-One of Goratrix's entourage, Meerlinda Descant, introduces herself with the title "Weaver of Dreams" as reality appears to shift all around us.
-She then proceeds to announce another of Goratrix's companions, Calderon the Cold, Bane of Spiderkind, with an illusion of Calderon destroying spiders.
+One of Goratrix's entourage, [Meerlinda Descant](../dossiers/meerlinda-descant), introduces herself with the title "Weaver of Dreams" as reality appears to shift all around us.
+She then proceeds to announce another of Goratrix's companions, [Calderon the Cold](../dossiers/calderon-the-cold), Bane of Spiderkind, with an illusion of Calderon destroying spiders.
 Then she performs three illusions as part of introducing Goratrix.
 The first is an important-looking room with Goratrix the most important ("Archmage of the Crispic Clan").
 The second is the whole city, laid out before us ("Architect of Sepulchris").
 The third is him ordering around a bunch of gargoyles ("Supreme Commander of Gargoyles").

 Lestache is all, "Do you *have* to do the whole thing *every time*, sheesh!"
-He starts calling Goratrix names starting with pompous buffoon and getting more elaborate from there (Pompous cockolorum!
+He starts calling Goratrix increasingly elaborate names ("Pompous cockolorum!
 Conniving snollygoster!
-You purveyor of falseness and untidy monstrosities!).
+You purveyor of falseness and untidy monstrosities!").
 He's getting all lathered up when Troile tells him to settle down.

 Goratrix wanders off and Freki proposes getting him out of the way to Lestache.
 Lestache finds him irritating, but not enough to murder him, as it turns out.
 "He thinks he's stronger because he broke into my manor and forced a good announcement, but it means nothing."
 Lestache is not willing to ruin the party just to measure his...dominance...over Goratrix.